schrodinger404/terraform/README.md

-# Terraform
+# Terraform Overview

-Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+**Terraform** is an Infrastructure as Code (IaC) tool that enables you to define cloud and on-premises resources using human-readable configuration files.
+These files can be versioned, reused, and shared, making infrastructure management more efficient and scalable.

-### Infrastructure as Code (IaC)
+## Infrastructure as Code (IaC)

-Infrastructure as Code (IaC) is the managing and provisioning of infrastructure through code instead of manual processes.
+**Infrastructure as Code (IaC)** is the practice of managing and provisioning infrastructure through code rather than manual processes.
+Several tools can help deploy IaC, which fall into two main categories:
-There are various types of tools that can allow you to deploy infrastructure as code :
-- Terraform
-- cloud Formation
-- Ansible
-- Chef, Puppet
-- SaltStack

-But are broadly categorised into two major categories
-1. Configuration Management Ex.
-Ansible, Chef
+1. **Configuration Management Tools**
+   _Examples_: Ansible, Chef, Puppet

+2. **Infrastructure Orchestration Tools**
-2. Infra Orchestration Ex.
-Terraform, ARM, Could Formation
+   _Examples_: Terraform, ARM, CloudFormation

+---

-#### Providers
+## Terraform Providers

-Terraform supports multiple providers.
-Depending on what type of infrastructure we want to launch.
-There are 3 primary type of provider tiers in Terraform.
+Terraform supports a wide range of providers depending on the type of infrastructure you wish to deploy.
+Providers are categorized into three tiers:

-- Official- Owned and maintained by HashiCorp
+- **Official**: Owned and maintained by HashiCorp
-- Partner- Owned and Maintained by Technology Company
+- **Partner**: Owned and maintained by third-party technology companies
-- Community- Owned and maintained by individuals
+- **Community**: Owned and maintained by individuals